 Changes to Universal Credit mean that the self-employed receive the same amount as someone on statutory sick pay, or £94.25 a week.
 Universal Credit is calculated based on your earnings, whether you’ve got children, and other factors.
 You can find out more on how much you can claim here.

-Consider taking a three month mortgage holiday, though be aware that these are not available for buy-to-let investors.
+You could take a three month mortgage holiday, though be aware that these are not available for buy-to-let investors.
 Take a look at our list of mortgage providers and their coronavirus measures here.

 Tax bills and payments